onur-zengin/aws-ec2-linux-docker/README.md

 * Sample installation procedure for Ubuntu Linux;
 ```
 sudo su -
-useradd... pne...
+useradd pne
 mkdir -p /usr/local/bin/prometheus_ne
 cd /usr/local/bin/prometheus_ne
 wget -q https://github.com/prometheus/node_exporter/releases/download/v1.6.1/node_exporter-1.6.1.linux-amd64.tar.gz
 tar -xzvf node_exporter-1.6.1.linux-amd64.tar.gz
-chown -R pne:pne /usr/local/bin/prometheus_ne
+chown -R pne /usr/local/bin/prometheus_ne
 cd node_exporter-1.6.1.linux-amd64/
 su pne -c "./node_exporter --web.listen-address 0.0.0.0:9100 &"
 ```

-* Update any AWS Security Group or external firewalls fronting the target hosts, to allow incoming connections on TCP port 9100 **only from** the HOST_IP_ADDRESS which was included in the output of step #3.2.5.
+* **Important:** Update the AWS Security Group and / or external firewalls fronting the target hosts, to allow incoming connections on TCP port 9100 **only from** the HOST_IP_ADDRESS which was obtained from the output of step #3.2.5.

 #### 4.2.
 PROCEDURE

-**4.2.0.** Make changes in the local working directory as necessary.
+**4.2.0.** Make changes in the local working directory as necessary;

-* E.g.; To add new targets to the collector, the file that needs to be edited is /prometheus/prometheus.yml.
+* E.g. To add new targets to the collector, the file that has to be edited is configs/prometheus/prometheus.yml.

-**4.2.1.** Create a new execution plan (Terraform will auto-detect changes in the working directory);
+**4.2.1.** Create a new execution plan (Terraform will auto-detect the changes);
 ```
 terraform plan -out="tfplan"
 ```